apache/nuttx/configs/olimex-lpc1766stk/README.txt

 Configurations
 ^^^^^^^^^^^^^^

-Each Nucleus 2G configuration is maintained in a sudirectory and can be selected as follow:
+Each Olimex LPC1766-STK configuration is maintained in a sudirectory and can be selected as follow:

 	cd tools
-	./configure.sh nucleus2g/<subdir>
+	./configure.sh olimex-lpc1766stk/<subdir>
 	cd -
 	. ./setenv.sh